-- (3) Winery special event management plan.
+(3) Winery special event management plan.
 Prior to the issuance of planning permit(s), including zoning clearance, the winery shall prepare a special event management plan that includes the following information and submit to the Department for review and approval.
-This plan shall also be updated and submitted annually for County review and approval a minimum of 30 days prior to the initial event for the year. - (a) The total number of special events held during the previous year and the total number anticipated to occur in the current year. - (b) Traffic. - (1) Parking and traffic coordination plan, including signage if applicable.
+This plan shall also be updated and submitted annually for County review and approval a minimum of 30 days prior to the initial event for the year.

-- (2) Traffic incident response protocols. - (3) Details of traffic complaints received during the previous year. - (4) Changes to event operations resulting from issues that arose due to parking or traffic.

-(c) Noise.

-- (1) Details of noise generated by special events and noise complaints received. - (2) Outdoor amplified sound schedule of permitted hours and sound limits in compliance with Subsection C.14.b. - (3) Noise incident response protocols. - (4) Changes to event operations resulting from issues that arose due to noise. - (d) Contact information.
-The winery operator shall provide the Department with the contact information of a representative who shall be able to respond to neighbor concerns during a special event and wine industrywide event and who is responsible for assuring compliance with all winery permit conditions. - (e) Reporting requirement.
+- (a) The total number of special events held during the previous year and the total number anticipated to occur in the current year. - (b) Traffic. - (1) Parking and traffic coordination plan, including signage if applicable. - (2) Traffic incident response protocols. - (3) Details of traffic complaints received during the previous year. - (4) Changes to event operations resulting from issues that arose due to parking or traffic. - (c) Noise. - (1) Details of noise generated by special events and noise complaints received. - (2) Outdoor amplified sound schedule of permitted hours and sound limits in compliance with Subsection C.14.b. - (3) Noise incident response protocols. - (4) Changes to event operations resulting from issues that arose due to noise. - (d) Contact information.
+The winery operator shall provide the Department with the contact information of a representative who shall be able to respond to neighbor concerns during a special event and wine industry-wide event and who is responsible for assuring compliance with all winery permit conditions. - (e) Reporting requirement.
 The winery operator shall provide notice to the Department of each proposed special event and wine industry-wide event on a form provided by the Department no later than 10 days prior to the beginning of each proposed event.

-Findings: The Planning Commission finds that mitigation measures TRA-1 and TRA-2 have been incorporated in the Land Use and Development Code, Section 35-4.2.280.C. to further mitigate project specific and cumulative impacts to the maximum extent feasible.
-The Planning Commission finds that implementation of mitigation measures TRA-1 and TRA-2 will mitigate Project-related quality of life impacts (Impact TRA-2) in the Inner-Rural Area to a less than significant level (Class II).
+Findings: The Board of Supervisors finds that mitigation measures TRA-1 and TRA-2 have been incorporated in the Land Use and Development Code, Section 35.42.280.C.
+The Board of Supervisors finds that implementation of mitigation measures TRA-1 and TRA-2 will mitigate Project-related quality of life impacts (Impact TRA-2) in the Inner-Rural Area to a less than significant level (Class II).